breezko/titandash/README.md

 ### Redis
 Redis is used by titandash to allow for WebSocket integration within the web application, this lets the Bot update the dashboard in real time.

-Installing Redis on Windows 10 is very easy now that WSL (Windows Subsystem Linux) is available for simple to setup.
+Installing Redis on Windows 10 is very easy now that WSL (Windows Subsystem for Linux) is available and simple to setup.
 Take a look at [this](https://redislabs.com/blog/redis-on-windows-10/) article for an in depth guide if the commands below do not work.

 Start by enabling the WSL within Windows, in a PowerShell terminal, type the following command: